 The islands are alive with exotic birdsong, there are parrots, cockatoos, and hornbills flying from tree to tree.
 Birds of paradise display in their chosen trees, eagles glide by, and fish leap for their lives.

-If you’re lucky you might see dolphins or even a dugong. (like a manatee)
+If you’re lucky you might see dolphins or even a dugong. (it’s like a manatee)

-And all of this is accessible on a budget.
+And all of this is accessible.
+Truly a paradise on a budget.

 To keep costs down I brought my own snorkeling gear and fins.
 I even met a few people pitching tents.
 In this environment, a tent is hardly roughing it.